DevCycleHQ/devcycle-docs/docs/home/feature-management/beta-opt-in/beta-opt-in-implementation.md

 To make sure only the right features are added to the Beta Opt-In widget you need to explicitly enable Opt-In on each feature that you want to show up.

 Make a specific feature eligible for Opt-in by clicking the toggle under the feature settings section.
-This sets  `optIn` to `true` on the Feature model
+This sets  `Opt-In` to `true` on the Feature model

-When `optIn` is true, the feature will appear in the opt-in component.
+When `Opt-In` is true, the feature will appear in the Opt-In iFrame.

 ![Enable Feature for Opt In](/sept-20-2022-beta-opt-in-5.png)

 ### Targeting

-When `optIn` is true, the `Opt In` option appears in the targeting definition dropdown.
+When `Opt-In` is true at the feature level, the `Opt In` option will now appear in the targeting definition dropdown.
 This allows teams to be explicit about what happens when a user enables a feature for themselves.
-It also allows you to set overrides if you would like based on the priority order of targeting rules and where the Opt-In rule sits.
+It also allows you to set overrides if you would like, based on the priority order of targeting rules and where the Opt-In rule sits.

 ![Opt In Targeting Rule](/sept-20-2022-beta-opt-in-6.png)

 When it is selected, any users who have toggled the feature in the Opt-In widget will receive the selected variation.
-In this way if you modify the text description for a feature you can have the toggle customize what is being served however you would like.
+In this way, if you modify the text description for a feature you can have the toggle customize what is being served however you would like.